 The Great Divergence, Measured in Temperature

 The same infrastructure that makes corporate executives rich makes Dregs residents sick.
 The same servers that process trillion-credit financial instruments exhale waste heat into neighborhoods where the average income is ¢8,000.
 The thermal gradient is the class gradient.
-The temperature rises as you move down the social ladder.
-This is not metaphor.
-It is meteorology.
+The divergence is producing two biological populations: one whose bodies are optimized by medical technology and environmental control, and one whose bodies are degraded by the waste products of the technology that optimizes the first.

 Sensory Profile